Code-Institute-Submissions/inventory-manager-mp3/README.md

 * In heroku opened up 'settings' and entered in config variables.
 The IP and PORT.
 * In addition in variables connected the MONGO_URI.

+The gitignore file contains a env.py file which holds the log in path for Mongodb.

 Below are links to my GitHub and Heroku published sites.

 #### Published site: https://inventory-manager-mp3.herokuapp.com/